tonlone/stock-scraper-fundamental-python/README.md

 python buySellSignal_TraderXOIndicator_MACD.py

 # 4) other individual scripts

+＃ i) Favourite scripts for selecting stocks and looking for Buy / Sell  signal:

+stockRecommended.py   - recommend which stocks to buy, sell and hold                             # helper script for screening stocks

+stockRecommendedMACD.py - recommend when to buy and sell instrument based on strategy MACD       # helper script for finding Buy / Sell signal

+#　ii) scripts for selecting Stocks and Crypto

+stockRecommendedRSI.py - recommend when to buy and sell instrument based on strategy RSI         # helper script for screening stocks / crypto

+# iii) other scripts for experimental purpose only

 stockRecommendedChannelBreakout.py  - recommend when to buy and sell instrument based on strategy Channel Breakout

-stockRecommendedMACD.py - recommend when to buy and sell instrument based on strategy MACD

-stockRecommendedRSI.py - recommend when to buy and sell instrument based on strategy RSI

 stockRecommendedKAMA.py - recommend when to buy and sell instrument based on strategy KAMA

 stockAnalysisML_DeepLearningDQN.py - recommend when to buy and sell instrument based on Deep Q-Network Training

-stockRecommended.py   - recommend which stocks to buy, sell and hold (still work in progress)